QS World University Rankings® by Subject Art & Design: NABA is the Best Italian Academy of Fine Arts, in the Top 50 worldwide

 CHOOSE YOUR FUTURE

-The Programme: overview
+The Programme: Overview

-The BA (Hons) in Fashion Design at NABA London trains professionals capable of navigating the complexities of the international fashion system and pursuing creative and entrepreneurial careers in fashion design and communication.
+The BA (Hons) Fashion Design at NABA London trains professionals capable of navigating the complexities of the international fashion system and pursuing creative and entrepreneurial careers in fashion design and communication.

 The course is structured as a continuous creative lab, combining a hands-on approach with theoretical study.
 Students develop their individual talents through diverse educational experiences, acquiring technical, cultural, and methodological skills.
 Lab activities and project-based work encourage experimentation and the development of strong design practices.